A voir le site en français, allez ICI ou cliquez le drapeau sur sur la barre de menu ci-dessus

-For the Concert on 4 June, the BOX OFFICE will open on 15 May.
+For the Concert on 4 June, the BOX OFFICE opened on 15 May (& is now closed).

-For the Musique-Cordiale mini-festival in Kent , THE BOX OFFICE will open on 1 June 2022 FOR UK Concert TICKET SALES
+For the Musique-Cordiale mini-festival in Kent, THE BOX OFFICE will open on 19 June 2022 FOR summer Concert TICKET SALES

 (* except 2022 & 2021 when it has relocated to England because of Covid-19)

 In 2022, our 18th year, the need for advance planning (necessary as early as last autumn) and the combination of the pandemic and Brexit uncertainties means that the festival still cannot proceed in France.
 Nor can it quite the same even in Britain….
 But, as in 2020 and 2021 (as these videos illustrate), the show will continue and it retains the feel of a Musique-Cordiale Festival!

 Final notes of closing Concert, 4 August 2021, Musique-Cordiale in Kent: Emma Purslow, violin, Musique-Cordiale Festival Ensemble, conductor Graham Ross,